-The Security Policies (SP) are implemented as ACL rules, the Security Associations (SA) are stored in a table and the Routing is implemented using LPM.
+The Security Policies (SP) are implemented as ACL rules, the Security Associations (SA) are stored in a table and the routing is implemented using LPM.

-The application classify the ports between Protected and Unprotected.
-Thus, traffic received in an Unprotected or Protected port is consider Inbound or Outbound respectively.
+The application classifies the ports as Protected and Unprotected.
+Thus, traffic received on an Unprotected or Protected port is consider Inbound or Outbound respectively.

-Path for IPsec Inbound traffic:
+The Path for IPsec Inbound traffic is:

-- Read packets from the port
+- Read packets from the port.

 - Classify packets between IPv4 and ESP.

-- Inbound SA lookup for ESP packets based on their SPI
+- Perform Inbound SA lookup for ESP packets based on their SPI.

-- Verification/Decryption
+- Perform Verification/Decryption.

-- · Removal of ESP and outer IP header
+- Remove ESP and outer IP header

-- Inbound SP check using ACL of decrypted packets and any other IPv4 packet we read.
+- Inbound SP check using ACL of decrypted packets and any other IPv4 packets.

-- Routing
+- Routing.

-- Write packet to port
+- Write packet to port.

-Path for IPsec Outbound traffic:
+The Path for the IPsec Outbound traffic is:

-- · Read packets from the port
+- Read packets from the port.

-- Outbound SP check using ACL of all IPv4 traffic
+- Perform Outbound SP check using ACL of all IPv4 traffic.

-- Outbound SA lookup for packets that need IPsec protection
+- Perform Outbound SA lookup for packets that need IPsec protection.

-- · Add ESP and outer IP header
+- Add ESP and outer IP header.

-- Encryption/Digest
+- Perform Encryption/Digest.

-- Routing - Write packet to port
+- Routing. - Write packet to port.